urusha/matrix-notifiers/README.md

 # Matrix notifiers
-Simple Matrix notifiers (message and call).
+Simple Matrix notifiers (message and call) for Zabbix and Grafana.
 Use plain (no-e2e) events.
 Require python 3 with requests, urllib3, markdown, beautifulsoup4 modules.

 ## Zabbix
 Zabbix notifiers. `zabbix-matrix-call.py` doesn't honor message text (third arg) and skips alerts with the subject starting with `OK`.